kuiper2000/Applied_Math/_sources/PDE/Laplace_equation.md

 (Laplace)=
 # Week 13:  Laplace Equation
 ## Problem Setup and Initial Conditions
-While Laplace equation is nothing new to readers since we have introduced two related special functions in the chapter of {ref}`SpecialF`, Legendre polynomial and Bessel function.
+Laplace equation is nothing new to readers since we have introduced two related special functions in the chapter of {ref}`SpecialF`, Legendre polynomial and Bessel function.
 While those special functions form a complete set of solution of diffusion equation for the corresponding coordinate, there is an alternative way of solving diffusion problem when certain boundary conditions are satisfied. (i.e., Sturm-Liouville theorem is satisfied).